-- Flatten all layers.
+Flatten all layers.
 This turns all your layers into a single one.
-Just go to or press Ctrl + Shift + E. Flattening can take a while, so if you have a big image, don’t be scared if Krita freezes for a few seconds.
+Just go toor press the Ctrl + Shift + E shortcut.
+Flattening can take a while, so if you have a big image, don’t be scared if Krita freezes for a few seconds.
 It’ll become responsive soon enough.

-- Resize!
-Go to or use Ctrl + Alt + I. This calls up the resize menu.
+Resize!
+Go toor use the Ctrl + Alt + I shortcut.
+This calls up the resize menu.
 A good rule of thumb for resizing is that you try to get both sizes to be less than 1200 pixels.
 (This being the size of HD formats).
-You can easily get there by setting the Resolution under Print Pize to 72 dots per inch.
+You can easily get there by setting the Resolution under Print Size to 72 dots per inch.
 Then press OK to have everything resized.

 Use this for images with a lot of different colors, like paintings.

-Use this for images with few colours or which are black and white, like comics and pixel-art.
-Select ‘save indexed if possible’ to optimise even more.
+Use this for images with few colors or which are black and white, like comics and pixel-art.
+Select Save as indexed PNG, if possible to optimise even more.

 Saving with Transparency¶